KaotoIO/kaoto.io/content/docs/datamapper/01-getting-started/_index.md

 > [!NOTE]
 > If the parameter is used in any mappings, those mappings will become invalid after deletion.
 Review your mappings before removing parameters.

 ---

+## Renaming the XSLT File

+By default, the DataMapper generates an XSLT file with an auto-generated name.
+You can rename this file to give it a more meaningful name that reflects the transformation's purpose.

+### Steps

+1. **Click the DataMapper step** in the Kaoto Design view to open the config form
+2. **Click the pencil icon next to the file name** in the **Document** field to make it editable

+{{< image-sh src="datamapper-rename-xslt.png" text="Rename the XSLT file in the DataMapper config form" >}}

+3. **Type the new name** for your XSLT file
+4. **Click the check button** to confirm, or the cancel button to discard

+{{< image-sh src="datamapper-rename-xslt-confirm.png" text="Confirm Renaming the XSLT file" >}}

+---